Back to Blog

 Frequently Asked Questions

 What is a good dental website conversion rate?
-Based on data from Unbounce and NexHealth, a dental website converting between 5–10% of visitors is performing well above average.
-The typical range for dental sites sits between 2–5%, with top-performing practices reaching 10% or higher.
-Results will vary depending on traffic source, location, and how the site is structured.
+A dental website converting between 5–10% of visitors is performing well above what we typically see.
+The typical range for dental sites sits between 2–5%, with well-optimized practices reaching 10% or higher depending on traffic source and how the page is built.
+Results will vary based on location, competition, and site structure.

 Why is my dental website getting traffic but no new patient calls?
 Traffic without conversion usually points to a mismatch between what the visitor expects and what the page delivers.
 Common causes include unclear calls to action, slow load times on mobile, stock-heavy design that doesn't reflect the actual practice, and service pages that aren't specific enough to build confidence before the visitor decides to call.

 Does running Google Ads improve my dental website conversion rate?
 Google Ads can drive high-intent traffic, but they won't fix a page that isn't built to convert.
-WordStream's 2025 data puts the average Google Ads conversion rate for dental services at 9.08%, which suggests that well-targeted ad campaigns directed to focused landing pages can perform meaningfully above organic averages — but only when the destination page does its job.
+Well-targeted ad campaigns directed to focused landing pages tend to perform meaningfully above organic averages — but only when the destination page does its job.
+Sending paid clicks to a generic homepage typically underperforms against a purpose-built service page.

 How does mobile design affect dental website conversions?
 Mobile matters a great deal.
-Industry data consistently shows that the majority of dental-related searches happen on mobile devices.
+The majority of dental-related searches happen on mobile devices.
 A site that's hard to read, slow to load, or missing a prominent phone number on mobile will lose a significant share of potential patients before they ever make contact.

 If you want to talk through how your current site is performing and where the gaps are, we're happy to take a look with you.